A Stable FDTD Method with Embedded Reduced-Order Models: Stability Analysis and CFL Limit Extension

 \section{Stability Analysis and CFL Limit Extension}

 In this section, we analyse the stability of the FDTD scheme with embedded reduced models.
-We derive the CFL limit of the proposed scheme, and show how it can be extended.
-We use the stability theory proposed in~\cite{bekmambetova2016dissipative}, which is based on the concept of energy dissipation.
+We derive the CFL limit of the proposed scheme, and show how it can be extended beyond the fine grid's CFL limit.
+We advocate the stability theory proposed in~\cite{bekmambetova2016dissipative,cnf-2016-epeps-fdtdpassivity}, which is based on the concept of energy dissipation.
 This theory is particularly convenient to investigate the stability of advanced FDTD setups where different meshes and models are coupled together.